Informational Website on Viral Meningitis

 Viral Meningitis and Aseptic Meningitis are serious but fortunately rarely fatal in persons with normal immune systems.
 Usually, the meningitis symptoms last from 7 to 11 days and patients recover completely.
 Bacterial meningitis, on the other hand, can be significantly more serious and result in disability or even death if not treated well and promptly.

-How important is getting the right diagnosis of the meningitis type?Quite often, the menigitis disease symptoms of viral meningitis vs bacterial meningitis are the same, or nearly identical.
+Importance of getting the right diagnosis of meningitis type?Quite often, the meningitis disease symptoms of viral meningitis vs bacterial meningitis are the same, or nearly identical.
 For this reason, if you think you or your child has meningitis, see your doctor as soon as possible to get the important right diagnosis, which condition can be critically significant, especially if bacterial meningitis is the diagnosis!

 Who gets viral meningitis?